Illumina/NirvanaDocumentation/docs/core-functionality/transcript-consequence-impacts.md

 :::info Note:
 1. For transcripts with multiple consequences, the most severe impact rating is chosen.
-2. In case of consequences that do not have any impact rating from SnpEff or VEP, Nirvana provides `modifier`.
+2. In case of consequences that do not have any impact rating from SnpEff or VEP, Illumina Annotator provides `modifier`.

 :::